NOT YOUR TYPICAL

 All Women’s Cancer Support Group

-Pink Lemonade Project and Compass Oncology have teamed up to offer a support group providing women cancer survivors an opportunity to talk with others who are facing similar challenges in a safe, welcoming environment.
+Pink Lemonade Project and Compass Oncology team up to offer a support group providing women cancer survivors an opportunity to talk with others who are facing similar challenges in a safe, welcoming environment.

 Oncology social workers are present at each group meeting to facilitate the conversation and to answer any questions you may have about physical or emotional issues, treatment side effects, and general coping strategies.
 This support group is for all women cancer survivors.
+You do not need to be a patient of Compass Oncology to attend.
 For questions, information and the virtual meeting link, please contact Virginia Hill at (360) 773-8630 or email@example.com.

 Oncology Social Workers